ivanakhoo/BerryBubble/README.md

 ### Features

-- Make a way to upload Company Logos and create new page for displaying them when approved
+- Make a way to verify submitted photos for network page

 - Make a report user button for each card that sends notification to admin-only center